Tom Butler's Programming Blog. MVC, PHP, Best practices

 Welcome to my infrequently maintained and often forgotten blog.
-My name is Tom Butler, I'm a 27 year old web developer with an interest in OOP, coding best practices and a huge advocate of convention over configuration and separation of concerns.
+I'm a web developer, PhD student and University Lecturer with an interest in OOP, coding best practices and a huge advocate of convention over configuration and separation of concerns.
 I started this blog to reduce the need to repeat myself in discussions regarding MVC, however the response has been very positive over the years so I've expanded it gradually to other topics which have sparked my interest.
-Than you all for the very positive response.

 - MVC In PHP